 Also, integrate personalized messaging or video to give prospective students a unique experience with your education brand.
 It could be a video testimonial from a current student like your prospective student.

-So yes, higher ed marketers should seriously consider using QR codes in their marketing strategies.
 But don’t do it unless you’re ready to get a little creative and create unique interactions for your prospective students.

 Want to Improve Your Digital Marketing Results?

 Then you’ve got to know how to write for the web.
 That’s why we want to send you our latest ebook: Writing for the Web: 7 Secrets to Content Marketing Success for Education Marketers!

 - Pull your reader’s attention deeper into your content

 - Write so that Google (and other search engines) find you easily

 In short, you’ll be able to write the copy that makes your digital marketing strategy work for you.